charlymr/IRLPDFScanContent/Sources/IRLPDFScanContent/IRLPDFScanContent.docc/ClassicalDelegate.md

 ## Overview

-This section is more for usage with a classical `UIViewController`
+Here we will see how to use itin `UIKit` within a   `UIViewController`

+In a nutshell, the ``IRLPDFScanContent/IRLPDFScanContent`` is independant and will report to the ``IRLPDFScanContent/IRLPDFScanContent/delegate`` any action taken by the user.

 ##### Perfrom a Scan

 - Initiate the object with ``IRLPDFScanContent/IRLPDFScanContent/init(with:)`` (You may pass a delegate (``IRLPDFScanContent/IRLPDFScanContentProtocol``) or observe changes
-- present you view ``IRLPDFScanContent/IRLPDFScanContent/present(animated:completion:)
+- Present the scan view to the user using ``IRLPDFScanContent/IRLPDFScanContent/present(animated:completion:)
 - Wait for ``IRLPDFScanContent/IRLPDFScanContent/delegate`` to be call on the method: ``IRLPDFScanContent/IRLPDFScanContentProtocol/scanContent(caller:didScan:)``
 - Generate a PDF using ``IRLPDFScanContent/IRLPDFScanContent/generatePDF(with:)`` and get the URL.
 (Or get images using ``IRLPDFScanContent/IRLPDFScanContent/scanImages``)
-- Pass it a classical: [`PDFView`](https://developer.apple.com/documentation/pdfkit/pdfview)
+- Pass it to a classical: [`PDFView`](https://developer.apple.com/documentation/pdfkit/pdfview) to display it

 ``` swift
 import UIKit